joshnh/HTML-Snippets/README.md

 that I have missed, that you let me know (via email, Twitter or GitHub) so that I can improve these for everybody.
 Thanks!

+__IMPORTANT: If you are also using Emmet, add the following to Emmet's user settings file:__

+`"disabled_single_snippets": "fig meta nav ol script style ul"`

 ---

 __a__